Be part of North America’s only dedicated business network for smart packaging/retail

 The intelliPACK definition of smart packaging is an active or intelligent interactive packaging system that delivers benefits and added functionality to the value chain.

 Our goal is to accelerate the development and broad adoption of smart packaging innovations.

-“Through the intelliPACK Leadership Council, industrial companies can be the first to gain unique market insights and accelerate the development of their smart packaging and retail solutions,” said Peter Kallai, President and CEO of the CPEIA.”
+“Through the intelliPACK Leadership Council, industrial companies can be the first to gain unique market insights and accelerate the development of their smart packaging and retail solutions,” said Mark Majewski, President and CEO of the CPEIA.”
 This is a fantastic opportunity to grow your network with the top players from across the eco-system and build relationships that will power your firm’s competitive advantage.”

 “Smart packaging innovation is in its dynamic infancy,” said James Downham, President & CEO of PAC.
 “Marketers want security and to excite and engage consumers with their products.
 Others in the supply chain want compliance, and quicker and easier access to information.
 These new expectations require packaging companies to consider how a package or retail display can become a digitally connected device.
 Our vision is clear for intelliPACK.”

 Cost of entry is low while value is high.
 All PAC and CPEIA members are welcome to join.

 Companies and research institutions that hold membership in both the CPEIA and PAC can join the Leadership Council at no cost.

 Members of either PAC or the CPEIA can join at an annual cost of $500.
 This modest investment will be used to fund an active slate of programing intended to educate and generate new business and new opportunities for members.